• Home

 Which mincemeat is recommended to use?

 I don’t think there is anything wrong with using shop bought mincemeat.
-Try to buy a good quality one that has lots of delicious fruit in it.
+This is what most people tend to do and it is convenient.

 Do you have to chill the pinwheels before cutting?